ElizaDoesStuff/potatoes/README.md

 # Games For Potatoes

-Games designed specifically to run as quickly as possibly, with maximal battery efficiency.
+A set of easy console based games designed to maximize speed and battery efficiency.